gyr/relx-go/README.md

 ## ⚙️ Configuration

-relx-go supports loading configuration from a Lua file.
+relx-go supports loading configuration from a YAML file.
 This allows you to customize settings such as the cache directory used for cloning Git repositories and enable debug logging.

 ### Configuration File Search Order